Esri/insights-scripting-guide/README.md

     ```

 5) Create a ```data``` folder within ```gateway``` and put your data files there
-6) Run this command to create the Kernel Gateway Docker image
+6) Run the following command to create the Kernel Gateway Docker image

     ```shell
     docker build -t insights-gateway .